 There are points of criticism, if only a few.
 First, that loud Synthex fan.
 A tractor in your studio, technically a necessary evil (well, there might have been other possibilities for temperature stabilization), but acoustically, of course, a no-go.
 Solution: Have a quieter fan installed.
 Second, the lack of XLR audio outputs.
 See Jupiter-8, see Memorymoog – both offer unbalanced and balanced out(s).
 And third, the lack of a headphone socket.
 But that’s it.

-The Elka Synthex does not have the cult status of a Roland Jupiter-8, which is reflected in its stable secondhand market value.
-Located in the mid-range price area of those classic poly analog synthesizers – side by side with the Rhodes Chroma and Moog Memorymoog – the Synthex asking price ranges from 7,000 to 9,500 Euros / USD.
+The Elka Synthex does not have the cult status of a Roland Jupiter-8, which is reflected in its (relatively) stable secondhand market value.
+Located in the mid-range price area of those classic poly analog synthesizers – side by side with the Rhodes Chroma, Moog Memorymoog and Oberheim Matrix-12 – the Synthex asking price ranges from 7,000 to 12,000 Euros / USD.

 Black Corporation Xerxes?